Spencer Torkelson Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to give up 111 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to surrender 111 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- His most recent time out was on Thursday, July 6 against the Cleveland Guardians, when the right-hander tossed five innings, surrendering one earned run while allowing six hits.
+- In his last appearance on Friday, July 7 against the Cleveland Guardians, the left-hander threw six innings, allowing three earned runs while surrendering six hits.

+- The 26-year-old has a 4.18 ERA and 5.9 strikeouts per nine innings across eight games this season, while giving up a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.